 *Beech Hill is understandably popular for weddings; private guests are advised to check if there is a wedding expected during their stay, as it may affect dining arrangements and the atmosphere in the hotel.

 Conference/banqueting (300); business centre, broadband wi/fi, secretarial services.
 Beauty salon, massage & treatments, walking, garden.
 Golf, fishing & equestrian nearby.
 Children welcome (under 3s free in parents' room cot available without charge, babysitting arranged).
-Pets allowed by arrangement.
+Pets welcome by arrangement.

 Rooms 30 (2 suites, 3 junior suites, 13 executive rooms, 10 shower only, 2 disabled, all no smoking).
 Lift.
 B&B £67.50pps, ss £22.50; SC discretionary.
 Closed 24/25 Dec.

 The Ardmore Restaurant:

 The restaurant is a particularly attractive feature of this charming hotel; it is elegantly appointed and well-positioned, overlooking gardens (which is a particularly pleasant outlook at breakfast time).

 An informative, well chosen wine list includes tasting notes and a good choice of wines by the glass, and service is warm and professional.